-Participants: Louis Bonneau de Beaufort, Tassadit Bouadi, Marie-Odile Cordier, Véronique Masson, Florimond Ployette, René Quiniou, Karima Sedki.
+Participants: Louis Bonneau de Beaufort, Tassadit Bouadi, Marie-Odile Cordier, Véronique Masson, René Ouiniou.

 Models can be very useful for decision aiding as they can be used to play different plausible scenarios for generating the data representing future states of the modeled process.
-However, the volume of simulation data may be very huge.
+However, the volume of simulation data may be huge.
 Thus, efficient tools must be investigated in order to store the simulation data, to focus on relevant parts of the data and to extract interesting knowledge from these data.